noalorette/petprep/docs/workflows.rst

 Certain processing steps will run only when the required metadata is available in the input dataset.

-A (very) high-level view of the simplest pipeline (for a single-band dataset with only one task, single-run, with no slice-timing information nor fieldmap acquisitions) is presented below:
+A (very) high-level view of the simplest pipeline (for a single dataset with only a single tracer and single baseline) is presented below:

 .. workflow::